-Transgender Persons (Protection of Rights) Amendment Act, 2026: Key Legal Changes Explained
+Transgender Persons Amendment Act, 2026: Important Changes Explained

 Laws usually deal with things we can measure.
 Property has boundaries.
 Income has numbers.
 Crime has evidence.
 Contracts have terms.
 These are visible, external, and verifiable.
-But sometimes, the law enters a very different territory.
-It attempts to define something internal, something deeply personal, something that does not exist in documents but in lived experience.
+But sometimes, the law enters a very different territory - one that deals with lived experience rather than documents.
 Gender identity belongs to this category.

 Historical Background